Documenting Äiwoo, the language of the Reef Islands

 - 1.5 hours of personal narrative

-The data in this deposit was collected in 2015 during two roundtrips to villages in the Reefs: 4-14 September (Otelo, Nyimââ, Laato, Nyiväle) and 25 September- 3 October (Tuwo, Malubu, Tängä, Malapu).
+The data in this collection was collected in 2015 during two roundtrips to villages in the Reefs: 4-14 September (Otelo, Nyimââ, Laato, Nyiväle) and 25 September- 3 October (Tuwo, Malubu, Tängä, Malapu).
 All recordings were made by Åshild Næss, the principal investigator; Luke Gitakulu acted as interviewer during the first data collection trip.
 Between the two data collection trips and after the second trip, transcription and translation was carried out with the help of Philip Paikai, Geoffrey Vili and Patrick Gudena.
 Additional transcription and translation was done in 2016-2017 by Edmund Langu.

-The dictionary that forms part of the deposit builds on work carried out in 2004-2005 in collaboration with Patrick Bwakolo, Patrick Gudena, Brown Nupani and Geoffrey Vili and funded by the Research Council of Norway.
+The dictionary that forms part of the collection builds on work carried out in 2004-2005 in collaboration with Patrick Bwakolo, Patrick Gudena, Brown Nupani and Geoffrey Vili and funded by the Research Council of Norway.
 During the ELDP-funded project in 2015, a draft prepared on the basis of this earlier work was expanded and checked with Walter Labaki, Patrick Gudena and Geoffrey Vili.

 Acknowledgement and citation